 Possible side effects:

-A nose filler injection is typically safe other than the initial redness and mild discomfort at the injection site.
+A nose filler injection is typically safer other than the initial redness and mild discomfort at the injection site.
 This normally resolves quickly and you can resume daily activities almost immediately after nose fillers.
-Occasionally bruising may ensue after nose fillers but this is also temporary.
+Occasionally bruising may ensue after nose fillers but this is temporary.
 Certain complications have been associated with nose filler injections and these include infection and vascular complications including skin necrosis and visual disturbance.
-This is exceedingly rare and will be discussed with you again prior to the procedure.
+This is exceedingly rare and will be discussed again prior to the procedure.

 How long does it last: